 |(Continuation of Question 6/11) |

-Networks and protocols in packet-based networks are evolving.
-Progress achieved by various international standardization bodies has led to the emergence of different solutions to address convergence and interoperability.
+Protocols in packet-based networks are evolving.
+Ongoing studies and results achieved by various international standardization bodies have led to the emergence of different solutions to address convergence and interoperability.

 Study items to be considered include, but are not limited to:

-- What activity is needed in the ITU‑T Sector to prepare common guidelines by the ITU‑T and ITU‑D Sectors, containing different aspects related to technical matters, in particular to compare approaches to network testing and benchmarking?
+- What activity is needed in the ITU‑T Sector to prepare common guidelines by the ITU‑T and ITU‑D Sectors, containing different aspects related to technical matters, in particular to address counterfeiting of ICT devices, and compare approaches to network testing and benchmarking?

 - What should be taken into account to assure adequate security in the deployment of packet-based networks?